 “Online darbuka lessons” here doesn't mean occasional tips or isolated classes.
 It refers to a structured, long-term process: a comprehensive method for building the language of rhythm itself — layer by layer, over months — guided through weekly live sessions with a small, dedicated group of students from around the world.

-The Approach
+The Instrument

-The Architecture
+The Method

 The Curriculum